ClaraR93/Discover-South-Wales/TESTING.md

 - Sheryl also pointed out that my 'next' button in the quiz section could only be seen on her monitor when she scrolled down a little.
 This could be confusing for users as it may not be so obvious on what to do next once an answer is selected.

 - To rectify this, I added further instructions below the initial quiz question, direting the user to select an answer, then click the next button to move on.

+- My mentor finally suggested changing the syntax for block commented code within my script file.
+She suggested encompassing multiline code with '/*  */' as instructed in [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-write-comments-in-javascript), on how to write comments in javascript.

 ![User instructions for taking quiz](docs/images/select-answer-next-button-instructions.png)